-Merida – Visit the lively and colorful city with festive evenings in the town plaza
+Merida – Visit the lively and colorful city of Merida for a private tour and cooking class with one of the region’s finest chefs

-Izamal – Explore the mysterious Yellow City known as a Mexican Magic Town
+Izamal – Explore the mysterious Yellow City of Izamal, a designated Pueblo Magico

 Day 2: Isla Holbox